jdx/mise/README.md

 Options:
   -p, --parent
-          recurse up to find a .tool-versions file rather than using the current directory only by default this command will only set the runtime in the current directory ("$PWD/.tool-versions")
+          Recurse up to find a .tool-versions file rather than using the current directory only by default this command will only set the runtime in the current directory ("$PWD/.tool-versions")

       --pin
-          save exact version to `.tool-versions`
+          Save exact version to `.tool-versions`

           e.g.: `rtx local --pin nodejs@20` will save `nodejs 20.0.0` to .tool-versions

       --fuzzy
-          save fuzzy version to `.tool-versions`
+          Save fuzzy version to `.tool-versions`

           e.g.: `rtx local --fuzzy nodejs@20` will save `nodejs 20` to .tool-versions this is the default behavior unless RTX_ASDF_COMPAT=1

       --remove <PLUGIN>
-          remove the plugin(s) from .tool-versions
+          Remove the plugin(s) from .tool-versions

   -h, --help
           Print help (see a summary with '-h')